ezsystems/commerce-documentation/docs/guide/forms/form_api/form_api.md

 The main services for form services are `preDataProcessor` and `dataProcessors`.
 Both implement the `AbstractDataProcessor`, so the services must implement the `execute()` method.

-Because every form entity is a custom class, when the form is passed to `AbstractDataProcessor`, it is encapsulated and passed in a `NormalizedEntity $formEntity`.
+Every form entity is a custom class, therefore, when the form is passed to `AbstractDataProcessor`, it is encapsulated and passed in a `NormalizedEntity $formEntity`.

 Every implementation of the `AbstractDataProcessor` can get and set the form data from/in the original form.